geotrev/undernet/app/docs/css.md

 ## Configuration

-Configure all Sass using `_config.scss`, included in the Sass files root.
 You can customize three categories of framework styling:

 1. **Globals** - Fonts, sizing, colors, spacing, etc; universal styles inherited by the rest of the framework.
-2. **Elements** - Styles tags such as buttons, inputs, and headers; limited only to single HTML elements.
+2. **Elements** - Styles on tags such as buttons, inputs, and headers; limited only to single HTML elements.
 3. **Components** - Composed HTML for UI patterns, some of which are interactive with JavaScript.

 ## Naming Patterns